Vision in toads: Modulatory loops, ontogenetic specifications, and evolutionary perspectives

-From an evolutionary point of view it is important to note that the tetrapod vertebrates share a common pattern of homologous brainstem and forebrain structures (e.g., see Reiner et al. 1998; González et al. 1999; Kenigfest et al. 2002).
+From an evolutionary point of view, the tetrapod vertebrates share a common pattern of homologous forebrain and brainstem structures.
 Neuroethological, neuroanatomical, and neurochemical investigations suggest that the neural networks underlying essential functions—such as attention, orienting, approaching, avoidance, associative or non-associative learning, and basic motor skills—have, so to speak, a phylogenetic origin in homologous structures of the amphibian brain.
+Detlev Ploog and Peter Gottwald open a discussion in evolutionary psychology whether heading towards something or heading away from something—in a general sense— might have their primordial roots in diencephalic (thalamic) and mesencephalic (tectal, tegmental) nuclei of amphibians.